|Sumas A.C. Church||

 The Clothesline, our free clothing bank, is open eight months: mid August through March.
-The last day of this season is Mar.
-25
+It is closed now but will reopen Sept.
+9.

 Paper Products continues all year on the 3rd Wed. of the month, 10 to noon.
 Recipients must be residents of Sumas on food stamps & no cash benefits.

 Check out the sermon tab for the latest message.

 Riley Sanford Missions Update

 Ryan Boon is going on a 3-month Mission Trip to Lebanon.
 Pastor Carl interviewed him during the service on August 27.
 SACC is pleased to be able to help him with a one time gift.
 Ryan became acquainted with Kids Alive and missions during a youth mission trip to the Dominican Republic with Pastor Jack Mumford several years ago.

 Matt.
 5:3: “Blessed are the poor in spirit, for theirs is the Kingdom of Heaven.”

 Living as a Christian goes against our natural instincts.
 We think happiness will come from improving our situation, winning the lottery, getting our world together.
 Matt.
 5:3 is a spiritual truth that is to characterize the lives of those that are Christians.
 This verse is the first words in the most famous sermon ever spoken from Jesus' sermon, “The Sermon on the Mount.”
 In this sermon, Jesus is describing what it means to be a disciple.
 He urges people to change their lives and make a commitment to follow Him.
 To be a Christian is the hardest things, it’s the easiest thing.
 Hard because of what you have to give up… easy because of what you gain when you finally understand it is all God.